 Luxury Family Hotels

 Together, we’ll help you craft the perfect holiday, whether it’s activity-fuelled or simply powered by tea and cake.
 Relax with a treatment or sip a drink on the veranda while the kids are cared for in our crèche.
 Or venture out as a family onto the South West Coast Path, which runs along the end of our garden.
-Our daily digest, the Moonfleet Times, provides plenty of ideas for things to do, and our staff are always on hand to help make your holiday perfect.

 We’re also a thoroughly dog friendly hotel: after all, no adventure is complete when four-legged friends are left behind.

 And your imagination?
 Well, that’s where you’ll find the smugglers.